jquenta/jquenta.github.io/blog.md

 title: Blog
 ---

-# About this Blog
+# My blog

-Each post here serves as a personal note where I discuss a certain topic I found interesting or useful during my research work.
+Each post here is written in the style of a short personal note on some topic I found interesting or useful during my research.
 Don't hesitate to point out any mistakes or typos!

 ## Posts